 In Vancouver, an entire park is dedicated to the resident Point Atkinson Lighthouse.
 The city’s Lighthouse Park is host to several trails that allow visitors to take in the surrounding scenery, as well as the popular landmark and National Historic Site.

 The dramatic scenery of the massive Rocky Mountain range is one of the top things that Canada is famous for.
-Sprawling from British Columbia to Alberta, the Canadian Rockies are breathtaking and offer seemingly endless opportunities for outdoor exploration.
+Sprawling from British Columbia to Alberta, the Canadian Rockies are breathtaking and offer seemingly endless opportunities for the unforgettable outdoor vacation experiences.